What Is Joint Legal Custody?

 If you are approaching divorce and wondering about child custody in Georgia, you have come to the right place.
 Likewise, if you are an unmarried parent or parent-to-be, you should be vitally concerned about custody and visitation issues.
-Carmel W. Sanders Attorney at Law has more than 30 years’ experience in family law in the Macon area.
+Sanders Law, P.C. has more than 30 years’ experience in family law in the Macon area.
 This law firm has helped hundreds of families get through divorces and child custody disputes over the years.

-I am Carmel W. Sanders, a child custody lawyer who is passionate about children’s well-being.
+I am Sanders Law, P.C., a child custody lawyer who is passionate about children’s well-being.
 I work hard to ensure that my clients are prepared to make decisions in their family law cases that will provide stability for sons and daughters of divorcing and unmarried parents.

 Common Questions And Misconceptions About Joint Custody